Information for Parents

 What does the housing selection process entail?
 What options does my student have?

 Housing options for a student are dependent upon the year that the student began at Augustana.
-All first-year, sophomore, and junior students are required to live on-campus, unless an off-campus release has been obtained.
-First-year students entering Augustana will receive their housing information in the mail in late July before the Fall Term begins.
-Click here to view information on housing for incoming students from Augustana's Office of Residential Life.
+All first-year, sophomore, and junior students are required to live on-campus, unless they have obtained an an off-campus release.

 Students who do not select their housing by the end of the academic year (without off-campus release status) will be placed in rooms during the summer.